WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0203 - Create and retrieve a view that uses the JOIN statement in Microsoft SQL Server.md

 ## Scenario

-You work at a publishing house handling information about books and publishers.
-In your customer-facing role you are often asked for the titles of books and the names of their publishers.
+You work at a publishing house managing information about books and publishers.
+In your customer-facing role, you're often asked for the titles of books and the names of their publishers.
 However, these two pieces of information are stored in different tables in the database.
-You will retrieve a synthesis of this information using a JOIN statement.
-Once you have done so, you will create a view that runs this statement.
+You'll retrieve a synthesis of this information using a JOIN statement.
+After you've done so, you'll create a view that runs this statement.

 ## Objectives

-After completing this lab, you will be able to:
+By completing this lab, you’ll achieve the knowledge and skills to:

-- Connect to the database
+- Connect to the database.
-- Create a view that retrieves information using a JOIN statement
+- Create a view that retrieves information using a JOIN statement.

 Estimated time: 10 minutes